Advantages & Disadvantages of Payback Period

 You simply need the initial investment and the near term money flow information.
 The formula for calculating even cash flows or in other words the same amount of cash flow every period is:

 Let us, now, see how easily it can be calculated under different circumstances –

 Caterpillar Inc. is considering the purchase of furniture & fittings for $30,000.
 Such furniture & fittings encompass a useful life of 15 years, and its expected annual cash inflow is $5,000.
 The company’s preferred payback period is 4 years.
-You need to find the payback period of the furniture & fittings and conclude whether or not buying such furniture & fittings are desirable?
+You need to find the payback period of the furniture & fittings and conclude whether or not buying such furniture & fittings is desirable?